-Clause 7: Restricted premises orders
+Clause 5: Restricted premises orders

-Provides that a court can, following an application by a council, make a restricted premises order banning the sale of tobacco on premises if three or more relevant offences (as defined in subsection (2)) have been committed in relation to those premises by a person within a three-year period.
-A restricted premises order has effect for a maximum period of one year.
+Provides that a court can, following an application by a council, make a restricted premises order banning the sale of tobacco on premises if three or more relevant offences (as defined in subsection (2)) have been committed in relation to those premises by a person within a five-year period.
+A restricted premises order has effect for a minimum period of 28 days and a maximum period of three years.
 This clause requires that a council must give notice of the application to every person affected by it.
 It provides that persons affected by the application for a restricted premises order may make representation to the court and set out the circumstances under which the court may vary or discharge the order.
 While a restricted premises order has effect, it is a statutory charge.
 "Tobacco offence" is defined in this clause.

-Clause 8: Restricted sale orders
+Clause 6: Restricted sale orders

 Provides that a court can, following an application by a council, make a restricted sale order banning a particular individual from selling tobacco or having any management functions in relation to the sale of tobacco.
 The ban also applies in relation to any machines which may be held on the premises for the sale of tobacco products.
-This clause provides that the court may only make a restricted sale order if the individual has committed three or more relevant offences (as defined in subsection (2)) within a three-year period.
-The period of the order cannot exceed one year.
+This clause provides that the court may only make a restricted sale order if the individual has committed three or more relevant offences (as defined in subsection (2)) within a five-year period.
+The period of the order must be for at least 28 days and cannot exceed three years.

-Clause 9: Appeal against the making of an order under clause 7 or 8
+Clause 7: Appeal against the making of an order under clause 5 or 6

-Provides that a person may appeal against a restricted premises order or a restricted sale order made under clause 7 or 8.
+Provides that a person may appeal against a restricted premises order or a restricted sale order made under clause 5 or 6.
 It provides that the order will not apply until either the period within which an appeal may be made has expired, or if an appeal is ongoing, until that appeal has been determined or withdrawn.